-Here’s the truth: multi‐fuel stoves are a great example of a flashy, expensive piece of equipment that many people convince themselves they need when actually they don’t.
-It doesn’t take very long for some of these people to realise that canister gas is much more pleasant and practical to cook with, and that they’re not really going on a massive round‐the‐world expedition anyway.
+Here’s the truth: multi-fuel stoves are a great example of an expensive piece of equipment that many people convince themselves they need when actually they don’t.
+It doesn’t take long for some buyers to realise that canister gas is much more pleasant and practical to cook with, and that they’re not really going on a massive round-the-world expedition anyway.

-The result is that barely‐used multi‐fuel stoves turn up pretty regularly on eBay, Gumtree, Craigslist, climbing and outdoor forums and Facebook pages, etc.
+The result is that barely-used multi-fuel stoves turn up pretty regularly on eBay, Gumtree, Craigslist, climbing and outdoor forums, Facebook gear exchange groups, etc.

 If you do actually need one of these beasts, and you want to save as much money as possible, you’ve little to lose by buying second hand.
 Even a relatively well-used stove, if it’s been looked after, will keep going for years on end.

 The following stoves have limited or no flame adjustment features, though you can ‘hack’ them in all sorts of clever ways (my favourites include using the lid of a food can as a flame-spreader, and bending the windshield around the pot supports and placing the pot on top, as pictured above).

 The simplest in design of all multi-fuel stoves, they are still relatively versatile, designed to burn almost any liquid fuel, and boil water in the most demanding conditions.

 MSR WhisperLite International